SpellholdStudios/ImoenFriendship/README.md

 ## <a name="intro" id="intro"></a>Overview

-One of the things many find sorely lacking in the Bioware NPCs are the more complex relationships presented by modern NPC mods--especially in regards to "friendships," the relationships NPCs have with the PC when not romancing them.
+One of the things many find sorely lacking in the Bioware NPCs are the more complex relationships presented by modern NPC mods--especially in regards to "*friendships*", the relationships NPCs have with the PC when not romancing them.

 This mod adds a series of dialogues with Imoen, the PC's sister, expanding on Imoen's experiences and struggles.